 Music on.
 Comfortable and warm.
 I fell asleep.
 I awoke over an hour later to bright intense sunshine and a much larger crowd of sun bathers now having joined the party.
 I’d not put on enough cream and I was a bit sore in the patches I had missed.
 The Aloe First and lotion is good to immediately soothe but my skin was hot and stinging within a short time.
 So I tried the 100% pure Aloe Vera Gelly…with a G. And it works.
 It really works.
 This transparent gelly with a green tinge stemmed the burning sensation and with a number of applications it stopped completely.
 By the morning any soreness had gone and I was able to sit in the sun again.
 This tube of gel is comparable to taking an aloe leaf, breaking it and rubbing the gel from the centre (hence the G) on your skin and I can see why it’s been revered as a natural remedy for over 4000 years.

-There are more Forever products which you could add to your suncare kit and they are all great quality with their own unique benefits but these are the four that I used most and would therefore recommend.
-You may already have a favourite brand of suncare but whatever your choice of cream or moisturiser, lip balm or “skin spritzer” and if you only ever buy one Forever product, my advise would be…do not go on your summer break without a tube of Aloe Vera Gelly…with a G!
+You may already have a favourite brand of suncare but whatever your choice of cream or moisturiser, lip balm or “skin spritzer” my advise or product of choice would be…do not go on your summer break without a tube of Aloe Vera Gelly…with a G!